crimsonclyde/CrimsonCore/README.md

 - [x] beta 7 = Michael F. Stoppe  "Award winning photographer"
 - [ ] beta 8 = t.b.a.

 ### So, whats that heck is that all about?
 Fun and learning, don´t stop using my mind.
-In the beginning I simply start by lighting up a LED with an Arduino Nano.
-A few days later I started to extend the project and used my gained skills to build a twilight sensir that controls a relay to light up a 230V LED to illuminate my stone circle.
-Days go by and I find myself into building up  my own home automation control.
-I learned quite a lot and after switching to a Spark Core (https://spark.io) I added a temperature sensor and an OLED display.
-Now I am able to use a bunch of program languages and scripting skills.
-So never stop learning!
+As I started I simply want to attach a LED to an Arduino Nano.
+Days go by and I found myself knee-deep into hooking up more components and sensors and a relay to control a 230V light.
+I learned quite a lot these days and after a while I build a bit of an home automation system.
+Starting with an Arduino Nano I switched to an Particle Core as base micro controller.
+Never stop learning.

 ### Roadmap